SONA Systems User Guide

 1. What is the SONA system?

-The SONA system is an online scheduling software used by departments around the world.
-It helps researchers recruit and manage studies, help instructors manage extra credits, and help students find studies that are being offered by researchers in return for course points.
+The SONA system is an online research management software used by departments around the world.
+It helps researchers recruit and manage studies, help instructors manage extra credits, and help students find studies to participate in for course points.

 2. Who can use the SONA system?